aiguy110/mj_pdf_reader/README.md

 ## Things I would like to do for MJ PDF Reader
 - [ ] Add a home page with three tabs (PDFs folders, Recent, Favorite)
 - [ ] Adding search functionality.
 Though, it looks like this is not an easy task, since the android-pdf-viewer library doesn't support that. (and of course OCR is not an option)
+- [ ] Adding the ability to click on hyperlinks.
 - [ ] Adding highlight functionality.
 I don't use it personally, so I don't think I'll work on it any time soon.
 But feel free to create a pull request.
 - [ ] Adding auto-scroll mode.
 - [ ] Take a look at this (https://github.com/JavaCafe01/PdfViewer/issues/175)